How Much Fabric Do You Need for Curtains?

 Pattern Repeat: The Calculation Most People Miss

-If your fabric has a pattern — stripes, florals, geometric repeats — each panel's cut length must align.
-You can't have the pattern starting in a different position on each panel; it looks immediately wrong when they hang side by side.
+If your fabric has a pattern (stripes, florals, geometric repeats), each panel's cut length must align.
+You can't have the pattern starting in a different position on each panel.
+It looks immediately wrong when the panels hang side by side.

 The fix: round each panel's cut length up to the nearest full repeat.

 A fabric with a 12-inch repeat and a 93-inch cut length gets rounded up to 96 inches (the next multiple of 12).
-On 6 total panels, that's 18 extra inches — half a yard.
-On a large-scale 24-inch repeat, the extra could be 2–3 yards.
+On 6 total panels, that's 18 extra inches, or half a yard.
+On a large-scale 24-inch repeat, the extra could be 2 to 3 yards.

-This is why the fabric store might say "add one repeat per panel after the first."
-Our [pattern repeat guide](/blog/pattern-repeat-fabric) explains exactly how to calculate this without the math errors.
-The [fabric calculator](/fabric-calculator) handles it automatically when you enter your repeat in the Pattern Repeat field.
+That's why the fabric store might tell you to "add one repeat per panel after the first."
+Our pattern repeat guide explains how to calculate this without math errors, and our calculator handles it automatically when you enter your repeat in the Pattern Repeat field.

 Common Mistakes That Leave You Short